While online banking has made managing money easier than ever, it has also led to most people relying solely on digital assets.

 For investors who prefer a hands-off approach, you certainly can buy stocks in gold and silver that are traded daily just like any other stock.
 However, many people prefer to keep a physical store of precious metals on hand.

 While fairly illiquid, buying physical gold and silver is generally viewed as a long-term investment and it’s certainly a good option if you’re worried about inflation or the future of paper currency.

 Best Places to Buy Gold and Silver Online

-eBay and Craiglist are both great places to start when looking for silver and gold.
+eBay and Craiglist are both great places to start.
 But unless you’re sure that you’re dealing with a reputable seller, you might want to look into other sites that specifically specialize in precious metals.

 We’ve compiled a list of 20 online sellers along with reviews of each one to help you find the best place to purchase gold and silver.

-With multiple celebrity endorsements and a promising call on individuals to diversify their assets, it’s no surprise that Regal Assets consistently earns the highest rating profile in the precious metals industry.
-The company offers gold, silver, platinum, and palladium bullion for sale.
+With multiple celebrity endorsements and a promising call on individuals to diversify their assets, it’s no surprise that Regal Assets consistently earns the highest rating profile in the industry.
+The company offers gold, silver, palladium, and platinum bullion for sale.

 With countless testimonials and a 99.9% customer satisfaction rating, Regal Assets is a strong company with a strong focus on keeping its customers happy.

 What started off as a precious metals trade show business has launched into one of the largest online bullion dealers today.